This post may contain affiliate links. Please see my full disclosure policy for details.

 definition: a line that marks the limits of an area; a dividing line; or a limit of a subject or sphere of activity.

 Most of us know where the property line is around our house, and we wouldn’t let someone just walk into our apartment and eat food out of our fridge without saying something.
 When it comes to our interior boundaries however, those around our emotions or spirits, we tend to have a far harder time setting limits.
 Healthy boundaries in our interpersonal lives are every bit as important as property lines.
 As the phrase goes: good fences make good neighbors.
-Setting fences around what behaviors you will allow from both yourself and others is an important part of building healthy relationships with ourself and others.
+Setting fences around what behaviors you will allow from both yourself and others is an important part of building healthy relationships.

 It is very rare for someone to entirely lack boundaries.
 But we tend to have unconscious boundaries, most of us wouldn’t let a stranger walk up and kiss us, or take our car, for example.
 (Or if they did those things we would clearly call it a boundary violation.)
 But often boundaries are less clear.
 And when we remain unconscious or unintentional about our boundaries they get trampled and we end up angry, exhausted, or hurt.
 Being aware of our boundaries, and tending to them will set us up for happier, healthier lives.
 Every part of our lives where we interact with others involves boundaries, whether we acknowledge them or not.